one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - Occasionally the trackpad will get stuck in a drag/highlight mode
     - Sometimes it can be cleared by clicking/dragging randomly.
 Mostly succesful with clicking the lower portion of the trackpad.
 Sometimes a restart is required.
     - This might actually be fixed with the current version of VoodooI2C.
 I haven't experienced this issue in several days.
+  - Most DRM does not work.
+This mean no Applt TV, Hulu, Netflix (in Safari), Amazon Prime streaming, etc.
+      - DRM simply does not work on an iGPU only Hackintosh

 ### To Do:
   - Nothing!